vakaras/jcute/README.md

 Building
 --------

 Instead of downloading the binary distribution archive, the archive can also be built from the sources in this repository.
+Alternative would be to use a Docker container.

+### Building with Docker

+Build the container by executing the following command (it will ask for sudo password to get root access):

+    make build_container

+Start the container:

+    make run_container

+Go to jcute directory and run it (this should automatically build everything):

+    cd jcute/
+    make run

 ### Compiling the Constraint Solving Library on Linux